MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-rest.md

 ### Post the Azure Data Explorer ingestion message to the Azure Data Explorer ingestion queue

-And finally, post the message that we constructed, to the selected ingestion queue that we had obtained from Azure Data Explorer.
+Finally, post the message that you constructed, to the selected ingestion queue that you obtained from Azure Data Explorer.

 > [!NOTE]
 > .Net storage client, when used, encodes the message to base64 by default.
 For more information, see [storage docs](https://docs.microsoft.com/dotnet/api/microsoft.windowsazure.storage.queue.cloudqueue.encodemessage?view=azure-dotnet#Microsoft_WindowsAzure_Storage_Queue_CloudQueue_EncodeMessage).